Brunk Farmstead

 Email brunkfarmstead@gmail.com with questions.

 Brunk Farmstead serves as a resource for families to engage in the processes used on a typical pioneer farm.
-Additionally, classes are offered each Second Saturday of the month which include blacksmithing and woodworking, Check our website, www.polkcountyhistoricalsociety.org, click on Classes and Events for classes and events featured each month.
+Additionally, classes are offered each Second Saturday of the month which include blacksmithing and woodworking.
+Check our website, www.polkcountyhistoricalsociety.org, click on Classes and Events for classes and events featured each month.

 Information